hooh-hooah/AI_Tips/docs/goals.md

     -   skybox export as zipmod or something i guess

 -   add head mod support
+-   add head mod preview and validation
 -   add ai furniture import
 -   add ai map import
+-   add support for new character scenario
+-   add support for new personaility
+-   add support for new ai scenario
+-   add support for new hs2 scenario
+-   add support for hs2 daily event
--   preview the map
+-   preview the map without launching the game
--   preview the chracter
+-   preview the chracter without launching the game
 -   character loader
 -   support koikatsu